-E. Cash and Cash Equivalents - In addition to cash on deposit with private bank accounts and petty cash, this classification includes short-term investments with the State Treasurer's Cash and Investment Pool (a governmental external investment pool).
+- E. Cash and Cash Equivalents In addition to cash on deposit with private bank accounts, petty cash, and undeposited receipts, this classification includes money market accounts. - F. Receivables Accounts receivable are shown at book value with no provision for doubtful accounts considered necessary.

-- F. Receivables and Allowance for Doubtful Accounts Accounts receivables are shown at book value with no provision for doubtful accounts considered necessary. - G. Inventories Inventories held by the College are priced at cost using the last invoice cost.
-The inventories for the Unrestricted General Fund consist of expendable supplies, postage and fuel oil held for consumption.
-Inventories for the Unrestricted Proprietary Fund consist of expendable supplies held for consumption. - H. Fixed Assets and Depreciation Fixed Assets are stated at cost at date of acquisition or fair market value at date of donation in the case of gifts.
+- G. Inventories Inventories held by the College are priced at the lower of cost or market value using the first-in, first-out method.
+The inventories for the Unrestricted General Fund consist of expendable supplies, postage and fuel oil held for consumption. - H. Fixed Assets and Depreciation Fixed Assets are stated at cost at date of acquisition or fair market value at date of donation in the case of gifts.
 The College capitalizes fixed assets that have a value or cost in excess of \$5,000 at the date of acquisition and an expected useful life of one or more years.
 Depreciation is not recorded.